2020-2021 Cardiovascular Disease (CVD) Small Grants: Full Proposal Submission Guidelines for Approved LOIs

 Data Use Agreements

-IMPORTANT: Prior to submitting the full proposal, applicants must verify that the data variables they plan to collect are actually being collected (e.g., road user type, injury outcome, etc.)
+IMPORTANT: Prior to submitting the full proposal, applicants must verify that the data variables they plan to collect are actually being collected (e.g., blood pressure readings, prescriptions, modifiable hypertension risk factors etc.)

 Overall Evaluation Criteria